Readiness Action Plan

 In October 2015, NATO Defence Ministers gave their green light to the completed military concept for the enhanced NRF, including its command and control arrangements.
 They also agreed to set up two more NFIUs in Hungary and Slovakia.

 In December 2015, NATO inaugurated the Multinational Division Southeast Headquarters in Bucharest, marking its official integration into the NATO Command Structure.
 The new, high-readiness headquarters is able to command forces deployed within NATO’s southeast region, supporting the Alliance’s defence.
 It is also a hub for regional cooperation among Allies.
-The headquarters is designated to have 280 personnel.

 In July 2016, at the Warsaw Summit, Allies welcomed the implementation of the Readiness Action Plan, affirmed that its assurance and adaptation measures would continue to form the baseline of the Alliance’s deterrence and defence posture, and agreed to further strengthen this posture.
 The RAP provides the Alliance with a broad range of options to be able to respond to any threats from wherever they arise to protect Alliance territory, populations, airspace and sea lines of communication.